lucasmoschen/data-science-fundamentals/README.md

 ## Covered Topics

 1. Definition and motivation of Data Science.
+Importance of the scientific process, modelling and visualization of the information.
+2. Python Language, Numpy and Pandas for Data Science.
+3. Web Scrapping